lowcomote/json-schema-mining-toolkit/Readme.md

-# Json Schema Toolkit
+# Json Schema Mining Toolkit

-JSON schema toolkit is a set of tools dedicated to the analysis of [JSON Schema documents](https://json-schema.org/).
+JSON schema mining toolkit is a set of tools dedicated to the analysis of [JSON Schema documents](https://json-schema.org/).
 The toolkit has been implemented in Java and it can be used twofold: in a stand-alone mode or as a library to manage and analyze JSON schema.

 ## Services